allenyin/reading_list/_posts/2016-04-05-WirelessValidationResults.md

 ![image1]({{ site.baseurl }}/assets/dVP_all.png){: .center-image }

-In this plot, the x-axis is the acceptable time shift we can shift a spike in the recording to match one in the reference, and equal to $$1/q$$, where $$q$$ is the shift-cost in the original VP formulation.
+In this plot, the x-axis is the acceptable time shift we can shift a spike in the recording to match one in the reference, and equal to $1/q$, where $q$ is the shift-cost in the original VP formulation.

 When the acceptable time shift is small, VP is a measure of the number of non-coincident spikes.
 When the shift is large, it is more a measure of difference in spike counts.